 The supervisor will inform employees of any uniform dress code required for their position.
-If no dress code is required, all employees must dress for their position and must be clean, neat in appearance, and free of distractions that may impair health or safety in the workplace.
-Good judgement should be used in the choice of clothing and personal grooming techniques.
-Employees should be mindful of the fact that they are public employees, and their image reflects on the University.
+If no dress code is required, good judgement should be used in the choice of clothing and personal grooming techniques.
+Employees should be mindful of the fact that they are public employees and their image reflects on the University.